-The receiver provides the prefix information associated with the current Application Context Identifier to the Broadcaster Application through a Receiver WebSocket Server API (see Section 9.1.8).
-Note that this prefix is available through the normal W3C document object model (DOM) if the Broadcaster Application is sourced from broadcast.
+The receiver provides the Base URI information associated with the current Application Context Identifier to the Broadcaster Application through a Receiver WebSocket Server API (see Section 9.1.8).
+Note that this Base URI is available through the normal W3C document object model (DOM) if the Broadcaster Application is sourced from broadcast.
 In this case, the Broadcaster Application can simply access content using relative URLs or constructing full URLs using Document.location.
 The WebSocket API is most applicable for Broadcaster Applications hosted from broadband allowing them to gain access to resources received over broadcast.
-Other Application Context Identifier environments may be present but the current Broadcaster Application are not aware of how to access them.

-Active Service ROUTE Cache Priority
+Active Service Application Context Cache Priority

-Once the packaged resources, known as the Launch Package, of the Broadcaster Application (see Section 6.3) have been acquired and placed in the ROUTE Cache, the Broadcaster Application can assume that the Launch Package resources, that is, those files delivered along with the Broadcaster Application Entry Page in a single package, shall remain available as long as the receiver is tuned to the particular service.
-Note that if the Broadcaster Application Entry Page is delivered as a separate file, it is treated as the Launch Package without necessarily having been delivered as an explicit ROUTE multi-part MIME file package.
-If the receiver cannot provide the entire Launch Package to the Broadcaster Application reliably, the Broadcaster Application shall not be launched with the User Agent.
-From a generic cache management standpoint, the current service is the owner of the Broadcaster Application and its associated Launch Package resources, and those particular files shall remain accessible while the service, that is the current owner, is still active.
+Once the packaged resources, known as the Entry Package, of the Broadcaster Application (see Section 6.3) have been acquired and placed in the Application Context Cache, the Broadcaster Application can assume that the Entry Package resources, that is, those files delivered along with the Broadcaster Application Entry Page in a single package, shall remain available as long as the Broadcaster Application is loaded in the User Agent.
+If the receiver cannot provide the entire Entry Package to the Broadcaster Application reliably, the Broadcaster Application shall not be launched.
+This allows broadcasters to determine the required files of their Broadcaster Application and send them all as one package thereby guaranteeing that those files will be available if the Broadcaster Application has been launched.
+In addition, receivers are expected to make every effort to cache files delivered with a particular service for the Broadcaster Application(s) associated with the current service Entry Package.

-Note that the receiver may have to clear other portions of the cache that are not active to accommodate files in the currently-active hierarchy.
+Note that the receiver may have to release other portions of the cache that are not active to accommodate files in the currently-active hierarchy.
 Indeed, it may be necessary for the receiver to purge the entire cache to accommodate the present active service.
 Since the user actively selected the current service, the receiver assumes that the current service content preempts all other content from the user perspective.

-Note that a ROUTE Cache may not be able to hold all the content delivered over the broadcast ROUTE file delivery for the particular Application Context Identifier.
-In these cases, the ROUTE Cache management may elect to make files that are not part of the Launch Package inaccessible from the ROUTE Cache once accessed by the User Agent.
+An Application Context Cache may not be able to hold all the content delivered over the broadcast ROUTE file delivery for the particular Application Context Identifier.
+In these cases, the Application Context Cache management may elect to make files that are not part of the Entry Package inaccessible from the Application Context Cache once accessed by the User Agent.
 If a broadcaster desires that files should be available from the Receiver Web Server to the Broadcaster Application while the service is selected, the Cache-Control HTTP header field shall be used.
-In this case, the ROUTE Cache continues to make the file available while the service is selected.
-Note that this may also result in the User Agent not caching the associated file depending on the implementation of the Agent Cache.
+In this case, the Application Context Cache continues to make the file available while the service is selected.
+Note that this may also result in the User Agent not caching the associated file depending on the implementation of the User Agent cache.

+A Broadcaster Application may limit the amount of cache required by using the Filter Codes mechanism.
+Filter Codes provide a way to differentiate application content allowing a Broadcaster Application to indicate which packages it wishes to be placed in the Application Context Cache and which packages it wishes to ignore.
+A set of WebSocket APIs are provided to allow the Broadcaster Application to manage the Filter Codes (see Section 9.9).

-9.9An application can mark content as unused to hint to a receiver that the resources are no longer needed.
+An application can mark content as unused to hint to a receiver that the resources are no longer needed.
 A WebSocket API is provided (see Section 9.7) that allows files or entire directory hierarchies to be marked as unused.
-Subsequent access to resources that are marked as unused is indeterminate.
+Subsequent access to resources that are marked as unused will result in an error.

 Cache Expiration Time